erwinmintiens/signinghubapi/README.md

 Signinghubapi package is the python integration of the SigningHub API.
 Most of the SigningHub API calls have been translated to python.

-SigningHub API guide can be found [here](https://manuals.keysign.eu).
+SigningHub API guide can be found [here, old version](https://manuals.keysign.eu) or [here, new version](https://sh-acc-api.keysign.eu/docs/index.html?url=/Scripts/app/document.json).

 Both API v3 (SigningHub 7.7.9 and earlier) and API v4 (SigningHub 7.7.9 and above) have been integrated.